ariamdev/IT-ACADEMY-SPRINT-1/SPRINT1/Tasca S1 06 Generics/Nivell 2/n2exercici1/README.md

 #### [EN] 📍 Exercise 1

-Modifie the previous [exercise](https://github.com/ariamdev/IT-ACADEMY-SPRINT-1/tree/main/SPRINT1/Tasca%20S1%2006%20Generics/Nivell%201/n1exercici2) so that one of the arguments of the generic method is not generic.
+Modify the previous [exercise](https://github.com/ariamdev/IT-ACADEMY-SPRINT-1/tree/main/SPRINT1/Tasca%20S1%2006%20Generics/Nivell%201/n1exercici2) so that one of the arguments of the generic method is not generic.

 ---